fbonetti/elm-rails/README.md

 ## Configuration

-By default, elm-rails will use the version of `elm-make` available in your system path.
-If you wish, you may configure this in an initializer:
+By default, elm-rails uses [elm-compiler](https://github.com/fbonetti/ruby-elm-compiler) under the hood, which will use the version of `elm` available in your system path, and then installing its own copy in /tmp if needed.
+If you wish, you may configure this path in an initializer:
-    **config/initializers/elm_rails.rb**
+    **config/initializers/elm_compiler.rb**
     ```erb
-    Elm::Rails.elm_make_path = "bin/elm-make"
+    Elm::Compiler.elm_path = "bin/elm"
     ```